 Radius.
 Therefore, all tags will look something like

 For a more in-depth description of the various tags available, visit the

 It's dangerous to go alone!
 Take this.

 After several years and hundreds upon hundreds of themes for Slate and CleanSlate, we've learned the best themes are made when you start with a boilerplate.
-We maintain a boilerplate for CleanSlate themes called the CleanSlate Toolkit.
+We maintain a number of boilerplates for CleanSlate themes.
+One of them is called the CleanSlate Toolkit.
 When you're starting to convert a theme to CleanSlate, use the CleanSlate Toolkit as your base and build off of it.
 It's very bare bones, delete key friendly and will save you time.

 Without further adieu, let's see how to get your theme up and running in CleanSlate:

 Learn how to convert your theme to CleanSlate—start to finish—in 30 minutes: